 Your child has been hospitalized with cystic fibrosis.
-It is a hereditary disease that affects the lungs.
-Cystic fibrosis is an inherited long-term lung condition.
-It affects the body in different ways.
+This is an inherited, long-term disease that affects the lungs.
 It affects the lungs and digestive system most often.
 Researchers have found a defective gene that causes your body to make sticky mucus.
 The mucus clogs the lungs and blocks the release of enzymes from the pancreas.
 This may cause serious lung infections and problems with digesting and absorbing food.

 There is no cure for cystic fibrosis.
 But there are treatments that can help your child have fewer lung infections and digestive problems and improve his or her life overall.